CodeForPhilly/clean-and-green-philly/README.md

 docker-compose up
 ```

 Run the image in Docker.
 If needed, it will build (this will take a few minutes).
 It should only need to build if it's your first time running or if major configuation changes are made.
 Changes to the python script should not trigger a re-build.
+Linux users may run into a permissions error, in which case they should use `sudo docker-compose up`.

 ## Environment Variables